6 is a composite number, because it can be composed of other numbers besides 1.

 it is necessary to look only up to its square root.

-Because for each divisor we find less than the square root, we will have found its partner, which is more.
+When we find a divisor less than the square root, we will have found its partner, which is more.

 Problem 5.
 If we are looking for the divisors of 157, up to what number must we look?